Ontario Basketball (OBA) Hall of Fame Committee

 3. Rules for Selection

 Each member of the Selection Committee shall receive a Hall of Fame ballot comprised of those candidates, nominated to the Ontario Basketball Hall of Fame, by the various constituents of Ontario Basketball, who have been approved by the OBA Hall of Fame Committee.

 - A minimum of 60% of the votes cast by the Selection Committee is required to earn entry into the OBA Hall of Fame.

 - Members of the Selection Committee may vote for a maximum of five nominees on her or his ballot.

 - More than five votes shall invalidate the ballot in question.

 - There is a maximum of two inductees per category (Athletes, Coaches, Builders, Teams and Officials) and a maximum of five inductees annually.

-- Any inductee elected to a National Hall of Fame shall be recommended to the Ontario Basketball HFC for inclusion on the ballot for consideration by the selection committee at the next appropriate awards ceremony.
+- Any inductee elected to the Canadian Basketball Hall of Fame shall be recommended to the OBA Hall of Fame Committee for inclusion on the ballot for consideration by the Selection Committee for the next induction class.

 - A pioneer is a nominee whose accomplishments have been attained approximately 25 years ago.

 - Any nominee for any category of membership in the Ontario Basketball Hall of Fame can be considered under the pioneer category.